CIRCL/vt-tools/README.md

   readable format.
     * Example: md5 test/* | cut -d"=" -f2 | vthash.py
 * vthash-pro.py
-    * same as vthash.py (just a symlink) but uses the private API of VirusTotal
+    * same as vthash.py (just a symlink) but uses the private API of VirusTotal (which gives much more information)
 * vtupload.py
     * send one or more files to VirusTotal.
 Returns a unique ID to requests the report later.
 Scan might need some